Chromosphere

-A chromosphere ("sphere of color") is the second layer of a star's atmosphere, located above the photosphere and below the solar transition region and corona.
-The term usually refers to the Sun's chromosphere, but not exclusively.
+A chromosphere ("sphere of color", from the Ancient Greek words χρῶμα (khrôma) 'color' and σφαῖρα (sphaîra) 'sphere') is the second layer of a star's atmosphere, located above the photosphere and below the solar transition region and corona.
+The term usually refers to the Sun's chromosphere, but not exclusively, since it also refers to the corresponding layer of a stellar atmosphere.
+The name was suggested by the English astronomer Norman Lockyer after conducting systematic solar observations in order to distinguish the layer from the white-light emitting photosphere.

 In the Sun's atmosphere, the chromosphere is roughly 3,000 to 5,000 km in height, or slightly more than 1% of the Sun's radius at maximum thickness.
 It possesses a homogeneous layer at the boundary with the photosphere.
-Hair-like jets of plasma, called spicules, rise from this homogeneous region and through the chromosphere, extending up to 10,000 km into the corona above.
+Narrow jets of plasma, called spicules, rise from this homogeneous region and through the chromosphere, extending up to 10,000 km into the corona above.

 The chromosphere has a characteristic red color due to electromagnetic emissions in the Hα spectral line.
 Information about the chromosphere is primarily obtained by analysis of its emitted electromagnetic radiation.
+The chromosphere is also visible in the light emitted by ionized calcium, Ca II, in the violet part of the solar spectrum at a wavelength of 393.4 nanometers (the Calcium K-line).

 Chromospheres have also been observed on stars other than the Sun.
 On large stars, chromospheres sometimes make up a significant proportion of the entire star.
 For example, the chromosphere of supergiant star Antares has been found to be about 2.5 times larger in thickness than the star's radius.